hollyschinsky/todos-app-pwa/lesson6.md

             goodCaches.push(cacheName);
             goodCaches.push('CordovaAssets);

-4. Now run the PhoneGap CLI `prepare` command on iOS so the platform is added:
+4. Now run the PhoneGap CLI `build` command on iOS so the platform is added:

-    `phonegap prepare ios`
+    `phonegap build ios`

 5. Next open the **&lt;todos&gt;.xcodeproject** file created in the **~/pgday/todos-app-starter/platforms/ios/** folder in Xcode.
 For instance, if you named your project **todos-app-starter** then it will be named **todos-app-starter.xcodeproject**.